KomalSrivastava/Shiplee-ResponsiveWeb/README.md

 # Shiplee Franchise Opportunity

 Welcome to **Shiplee Franchise Opportunity** – a franchise opportunity landing page designed to attract potential franchisees to join the Shiplee network.
-This webpage showcases the benefits of joining Shiplee as a franchise and provides a seamless user experience across devices..
+This webpage showcases the benefits of joining Shiplee as a franchise and provides a seamless user experience across devices...

 ---